mrcepid-rap/QC_workflow/QC_workflow.Rmd

 This step performs filtering and VEP annotation according to parameters decided by the MRC Epidemiology RAP working group.
 Please see the [github page](https://github.com/mrcepid-rap/mrcepid-filterbcf) for more information.

+**BIG NOTE:** There are default file locations for all of the annotations.
+If you do not have access to the internal MRC project(s) you will need to provide locations to all annotations files as inputs.
+The below command points to a .json that does not exist byt default with this repo, but gives an indication of how these files can be provided in bulk.

 All split vcf files are stored in `/filtered_vcfs/` and match a regex like `ukb23148_c*_b*_v1_chunk?.bcf`.
 There are a total of 4,722 split bcfs.

 ```{bash, eval = F}